 How do you feel about the increasing vulnerability and dissatisfaction with one’s own body or image of it among today’s young generation?

 Everyone has a body, and it is the medium through which we experience existence.
 Given this fact, it pains me to think that so many people feel shame and disgust when thinking about their bodies.
 Strange and unhealthy expectations have been set for people in our era concerning how bodies should look, most of them through advertisements designed to sell products.
 These products promise to reduce ‘imperfections’, but these alleged imperfections are just details of our bodies that are normal and should not be vilified.
 Capitalism pushes these insecurities on us blindly because it is profitable, not because it is healthy or good.
-I want to provide a normal and healthy context for nudity in my artwork, so that it will be interpreted as part of a beautiful working whole.
-I want people to see a vision of nudity that is not exploitative or guilt inducing, and instead provokes wonder, vulnerability, and simultaneously, potential.
+I want to provide a normal and healthy context for nudity in my artwork so that it will be interpreted as part of a beautiful working whole.
+I want people to see a vision of nudity that is not exploitative or guilt-inducing, and instead provokes wonder, vulnerability, and simultaneously, potential.

 How did you conceive of utilising human body as a canvas of artistic expression and planned for its execution?
-Does it require a fair bit of direction and guidance from your part to the models who assist you to have them organised for the desired pattern?
+Does it require a fair bit of direction and guidance on your part to the models who assist you to have them organised for the desired pattern?

 I first got the idea accidentally when I was taking a photo of my back for a different purpose.
 I realized it looked like a petal and made a rudimentary flower from it.
 Then I got really excited about the possibilities I saw and spent hours honing in on how to make more and more realistic depictions of things in nature.
-The artwork takes a ton of planning and direction, and it’s very time consuming.
-I find it easier to photograph myself for this reason, because I can go on for hours, whereas I feel the pressure of time with models.
+The artwork takes a ton of planning and direction, and it’s very time-consuming.
+I find it easier to photograph myself for this reason because I can go on for hours, whereas I feel the pressure of time with models.

 ‘Nudity’ as a subject has the capability of polarising views.
 For the purpose of creative expression you have utilised artistic nudity.
 What has been your experience or interpretation of the topic as an artist?